1jour1vin

 About the estate:

-This magnificent estate in Bédarrides is one of the appellation’s leading wines; it boasts a vast, contiguous vineyard located entirely on the Crau plateau.
-The red is one of the most well-rounded in the appellation, crafted in a style expertly developed by the Brunier family, which prioritizes balance and drinkability over sheer power despite the wine’s generous alcohol content.
-To achieve this, they work with a complex blend of grape varieties and do not necessarily seek out overripe grapes!
-The various wines formerly produced on the Roquette vineyard are now integrated into Vieux-Télégraphe, the excellent Clos-Roquette white, and the magnificent red under the name of the lieu-dit, Piedlong.
+This splendid estate in Bédarrides is one of the appellation’s leading producers; it boasts a vast, contiguous vineyard located entirely on the Crau Plateau.
+The red wine is one of the most well-rounded in the appellation, crafted in a style expertly developed by the Brunier family, which prioritizes balance and drinkability over sheer power—despite the wine’s generous alcohol content.
+To achieve this, they make the most of the complex blend of grape varieties and do not necessarily seek out overripe grapes!
+The various wines formerly produced from the Roquette vineyard are now part of the Vieux-Télégraphe range: the excellent Clos-Roquette white and the magnificent red, named after the lieu-dit, Piedlong.

 Robert Parker - Wine Advocate